graphile/crystal/.changeset/modern-bananas-drop.md

 `plugin.schema.entityBehaviors` to indicate behaviors as shown in this PR - do not mod the tags directly unless they're explicitly meant to be overrides.

-Technically this is a breaking change (besides the removal of the `addBehaviorToTags()` helper) because the order in which behaviors are applied has changed, and so a different behavior might ultimately "win".
+Technically this is a significant breaking change (besides the removal of the `addBehaviorToTags()` helper) because the order in which behaviors are applied has changed, and so a different behavior might ultimately "win".
 This shows up in places where there is ambiguity, for example if you add `@filterable` to a